 During the first step it is assumed that the interference is only a short-term one.
 In this stage, the request for transition into safe state is transmitted via external interface.
-The type of signalling depends on the interface and is described in the chapter Request for Transition into Safe State (@ 9.5.4) of the interface in question.
+The type of signalling is described in the chapter Request for Transition into Safe State ( 9.5.4) of the interface in question.
 In order not to lengthen the reaction time, the request is first sent immediately after the error occurred.